Atiowhy/Recipe_Web_1.0/README.md

 ## About The Project

 <p align="center">
-  Indulge in the ultimate culinary experience with our Recipes Food API, powered by Node.js and Express.js.
-Access a treasure trove of mouthwatering recipes, seamlessly served with fast and reliable data.
+  Indulge in the ultimate culinary experience with our Recipes Food Web, powered by Vite.js and Bootstrap Access a treasure trove of mouthwatering recipes, seamlessly served with fast and reliable data.
 Elevate your cooking journey with our developer-friendly API.
 </p>

 ## Built With

-This API was built with some technologies below:
+This Web was built with some technologies below:

 **Tools:**

-- Node.js
+- Vite.js
-- Postman
+- Bootstrap
 - Eslint

 **Server:**